ibm-cloud-docs/appid/web-apps.md

   * By navigating to the **Applications** tab of the {{site.data.keyword.appid_short_notm}} dashboard.
 If you don't have an application in the list, you can click **Add application** to create a one.

-  * By making a POST request to the [`/management/v4/{tenantId}/applications` endpoint](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Applications/mgmt.registerApplication).
+  * By making a POST request to the [`/management/v4/{tenantId}/applications` endpoint](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Applications/mgmt.registerApplication){: external}.

     Request format:
     ```